-Feeling faint and nauseous can begin as early as two weeks after conception or start after two months.
+Feeling faint and nauseous can begin as early as two weeks after conception.
 Dizziness, accompanied by morning sickness, and nausea at other times during the day can be an indicator of pregnancy.
-The body’s physiological changes can cause women to get disoriented and feel a sense of vertigo that makes expectant women feel like they’re about to fall or faint at times.
-The cause for dizziness during early pregnancy depends on how far along the mother is, and it ranges from feeling light headed to fainting.
+The body’s physiological changes can cause expectant mothers to get disoriented and feel a sense of vertigo (a sense of fainting or falling).
+The cause for dizziness during early pregnancy depends on how far along the mother is, and it ranges from feeling light-headed to fainting.

-Yes, it is absolutely normal.
+Yes, it is absolutely normal to feel dizzy during pregnancy.
 Dizziness affects nearly 75% of pregnant women in varying degrees.
-It is a common feature during the first trimester but can continue throughout the pregnancy in some women.
+It is a common symptom during the first trimester but can continue throughout the pregnancy in some women.

-- Dizziness during early pregnancy is caused due to the high levels of hormones in the body as it prepares to increase blood supply to the expanding circulatory system.
+- Dizziness during early pregnancy is caused due to the high levels of hormones in the expectant mother’s body as it prepares to increase blood supply to the expanding circulatory system.
 The hormone progesterone dilates the blood vessels which causes the blood pressure to drop and make you feel dizzy.
-Dizziness is also made worse if you have anemia, nausea, frequent vomiting and dehydration
+Dizziness is also made worse if you have anaemia, nausea, frequent vomiting and dehydration.

-- As the pregnancy progresses, there are more fluids in your system (including blood) to nourish the developing baby.
-This can cause an increase in the blood pressure which leads to dizziness and headaches.
+- As the pregnancy progresses, there are more fluids in your system (including blood) to nourish the developing baby, which can cause an increase in the blood pressure and lead to dizziness and headaches.

 - In the third trimester, actions such as prolonged sitting or lying down cause the weight of the baby to put pressure on a large vein in the right-hand side of the body called the inferior vena cava.
-This vein transports blood from the lower limbs and a pressure on it restricts the blood flow making you dizzy.
+This vein transports blood from the lower limbs and a pressure on it restricts the blood flow making the would-be mother dizzy.

-- External temperature and overheating can add to the problems as presence of the baby increases the normal body temperature by one degree.
+- External temperature and overheating can add to the problems as the presence of the baby increase the normal body temperature by one degree.

 - Dizziness can be due to uneven blood sugar levels caused by conditions such as gestational diabetes.
 On rare occasions, dizziness might be a sign of a more serious problem such as bleeding from the placenta or an ectopic pregnancy.